simolus3/chan_discord/README.md

 ```

 Be aware that a bot can only be active in a single channel per server at the same time.
-You also can't manage multiple channels to the same Discord call.
+You also can't open multiple Asterisk channels to the same Discord call.
+Instead, use
+a bridge to connect multiple other channels with a Discord voice chat.